CodingTillWeDie/Project2/README.md

 3. Here is the link to [the Javadoc's start page](https://codingtillwedie.github.io/Project2/package-summary.html).
 4. Here is the link to [our screencast video]() on YouTube.

 // NOTE: We are assuming that infix expressions will only contain positive integers within the expression and that the infix expressions will always be valid.
-Thus, the number of open parenthesis and close parenthesis will always be the same.
+Thus, the number of open parentheses and close parentheses will always be the same.
 Although only addition (+), subtraction (-), multiplication (*), and division (/) operators were necessary for this project, we added exponentiation (^) as our additional feature.